futrime/lip/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist before merging

-Thank you for your contribution to the repo.
+Thank you for your contribution to the repository.
 Before submitting this PR, please make sure:

 - [ ] Your code builds clean without any errors or warnings